-Coronavirus: Young people warn of long Covid amid jab drive
+Coronavirus: Young long Covid sufferers lead vaccine drive

 The latest figures for England show people aged 18 to 34 now make up more than a fifth of those admitted to hospital with the virus, four times higher than at the peak last winter, and most of those are unvaccinated.

-In the clip, support worker Quincy Dwamena, 31, described himself as a "healthy young guy" but said he delayed getting the vaccine and became seriously ill.

-"I ended up being hospitalised and thought I was going to die," he said.

-Having two doses of the vaccine approximately halves the risk of experiencing symptoms which last more than 28 days after infection, according to the Office for National Statistics.
+Having two doses of the vaccine approximately halves the risk of experiencing symptoms which last more than 28 days after becoming infected, according to research from King's College London.

 Health Secretary Sajid Javid said: "Regardless of whether you're young, fit and healthy, these harrowing stories really show that Covid-19 can affect anyone.